Bottineau, North Dakota: Law and government

 Bottineau uses the city council style of municipal government.
 Citizens are divided by location into four wards, who each elect two city council members, for a total of eight.

-The current president of the city council is Doug Marsden and the current mayor of the city is Perry Schoenborn.
+The current president of the city council is Douglas Marsden and the current mayor of the city is Matt Seykora.
 The city council meets on the first Monday of every month in the city's Armory.

 Economy

 Downtown Bottineau.
 The "Botno" theater name reflects the local pronunciation of Bottineau.

 The economy in Bottineau is based on agriculture and recreational activities.

-The city's commercial district consists mainly of small local shops, but a Wal-Mart Supercenter store is now operating within Bottineau; some consider this unusual for a town of such a small size.
+The city's commercial district consists mainly of small local shops, but a Walmart Supercenter store is now operating within Bottineau; some consider this unusual for a town of such a small size.
 Bottineau is also home to the Bottineau County Fair, which is the state's oldest county fair.

 Demographics

+According to realtor website Zillow, the average price of a home as of June 30, 2026, in Bottineau was $255,540.

+As of the 2024 American Community Survey, there were 873 estimated households in Bottineau with an average of 2.25 persons per household.
+The city has a median household income of $65,905.
+Approximately 12.0% of the city's population lives at or below the poverty line.
+Bottineau has an estimated 58.3% employment rate, with 26.0% of the population holding a bachelor's degree or higher and 96.1% holding a high school diploma.
+There were 947 housing units at an average density of 719.60 /sqmi.

+The top five reported languages (people were allowed to report up to two languages, thus the figures will generally add to more than 100%) were English (97.2%), Spanish (0.9%), Indo-European (0.7%), Asian and Pacific Islander (1.2%), and Other (0.0%).

+The median age in the city was 35.5 years.

+Bottineau, North Dakota – racial and ethnic composition Note: the US Census treats Hispanic/Latino as an ethnic category.
+This table excludes Latinos from the racial categories and assigns them to a separate category.
+Hispanics/Latinos may be of any race.